First of all, you need to enable user registration in WordPress. Go to Settings General Membership and enable Anyone can register.

 This will enable login section in header.
-By default, theme’s AJAX Popop will be used, but if you set Type URL for login button inside Theme option User option Type URL for login button login button will be redirected to your custom URL, user logins, it see dropdown.
+By default, theme’s AJAX Popop will be used, but if you set Type URL for login button inside Theme option User option Type URL for login button login button will be redirected to your custom URL.

 BuddyPress notifications are supported in dropdown automatically, as well as myCRED points:

 BuddyPress email activation.
 By default, BuddyPress send activation email for users.
 You can disable this in Theme option User option Synchronization between login popup and BP .

 Custom register link in Popup.
 Also, very common need is when you want to use Login Popup, but you want to send users to register on separate page instead of Register in Popup.
 This can be useful if your separate register page has much more fields or important settings.
 In this case, you can set custom register URL in Theme option User option Add custom register link .

 Add custom redirect after login URL.
 You can also activate redirect after login in Theme option User option Add custom redirect after login URL .

 Enable additional button in header.
 This will add additional button.
 Usually I use it with link on page where user can submit post.
 You can also add label for button, link, choose color of button.
 One more option – Enable login Popup for non registered users.
 Use this if you want to show login/registered Popup instead of link of button when non registered users click on button.

 Enable search form in header – enables compact search form near buttons